JeewanRai/OpenCV/section6_int_obj_detection.md

 #### Analogy
 Its like specific artical or image from a newspaper page, say finding suduko from larger news paper page which involve scanning through entire newspaper page and compare each section with smaller image or specific artical/template.
 The goal is to find regions where the contenet of the newpaper page closely matches the desired template.
 During template matching, a correlation map is created.
 It's like keeping track of how well the content of the newspaper page matches your template at different locations.
 High values in the correlation map indicate strong matches.
 Once the template matching process is complete, you can identify the location where the correlation is highest.
 This location corresponds to the position on the newspaper page where your template (specific article or image) is located.

+The goal is to find regions in the input image where the template closely matches.
+The function slides the template over the input image and computes a correlation map (result) at each position, indicating how well the template matches the corresponding region in the input image.
+The resulting correlation map (result) will have higher values at positions where the template is a close match, and lower values where there is less similarity.
+This map is then analyzed to find the location of the best match, and a rectangle is often drawn around that region to highlight the detected template in the original image.

 ```Python
 import cv2
 import numpy as np